nitaybz/homebridge-sensibo-ac/README.md

 If your Sensibo app has **Horizontal Swing** control, a standalone switch will be added in the Home app to control it.

-To disable horizontal swing, add `"disableHorizontalSwing": true` to your config.
+To remove the **Horizontal Swing** switch, add `"disableHorizontalSwing": true` to your config.

 ### Vertical swing

-If your Sensibo app has **Vertical Swing** control, an "Oscillate" toggle will be added to the existing AC accessory in Home app to control it.
+If your Sensibo app has **Vertical Swing** control, an "Oscillate" toggle will be added to the existing AC accessory in the Home app to control it.

-To disable the vertical swing (oscillate) toggle, add `"disableVerticalSwing": true` to your config.
+To disable the **Vertical Swing** (oscillate) toggle, add `"disableVerticalSwing": true` to your config.

-Note: Due to Homebridge and Apple Home app caching you may need to manually remove the AC accessory to see the change.
+Note: Due to Homebridge and Apple (Home app) caching you may need to manually remove the AC accessory to see the change.
 See [Issue #90](https://github.com/nitaybz/homebridge-sensibo-ac/issues/90) for details.
-For details on how to remove an Accessory take a look at the steps in [Troubleshooting and Debug](#troubleshooting-and-debug) below.
+For details on how to remove an accessory take a look at the steps in [Troubleshooting and Debug](#troubleshooting-and-debug) below.

 ### AC Sync